UKHomeOffice/HttpsClient/README.md

 # HttpsClient

 This repository contains software to test client certificates against a web server with a configured certificate authority.
-The assumption is that you have created an RSA private key (client.key) file and you have had it signed by a certificate authority making a (client.crt) file.
+The assumption is that you have created an RSA private key (client.key) file and you have had a certificate signing request signed by a certificate authority making an x509 certificate (client.crt) file.

 ## Build